Contact

 The "feature flow" view

 The first Kanban board showed the flow of epics through "discovery", the inception work the feature teams did with their business stakeholders to break down epics into features and provide an estimate of effort that could be used to inform funding and prioritisation decisions.
-(Remembering of course that the EDW Release Train never implemented PSIs in the way prescribed by SAFe).
+(Remembering, of course, that the EDW Release Train never implemented PIs in the way prescribed by SAFe).

 The second Kanban was the main focus area.
-It visualised the flow of features through the train / feature teams.
+It visualised the flow of features through the train/feature teams.
 As you can see in both the photos, visualising flow highlighted a couple of problems.
-We were struggling to move work through business verification (the second last state) and with each deployment we added to the problem.
+We were struggling to move work through business verification (the second last state), and with each deployment, we added to the problem.
 This information had a huge impact on the system of work.
 We discovered that many of the business verification problems could have been resolved in the inception phase if we had just asked the right questions.
 We also discovered we had a WIP problem!
 This kinda jumped out at us when we ran out of wall space!
-To quote Wayne: “I am a firm believer in 3D walls - if people are having to physically step over the work, it does make it more real - think of the switch catalyst!”
+To quote the RTE: “I am a firm believer in 3D walls - if people are having to physically step over the work, it does make it more real - think of the switch catalyst!”

 The third kanban visualised the production defects the team was responsible for fixing.
-We had a simple rule: "He who breaks it fixes it!".
-If a team pushed "crappy code" to production than that team would need to clean up their own mess.
-The other data collected and displayed on the later version of the feature wall were train level metrics such as average cycle time and the number of features in WIP.
+We had a simple rule: "You break it, you fix it!".
+If a team pushed "crappy code" to production, then that team would need to clean up their own mess.
+The other data collected and displayed on the later version of the feature wall were train-level metrics such as average cycle time and the number of features in WIP.

-With the early versions of the feature wall the stand up consisted of a team by team update on the state of play from the Iteration Managers.
-When we moved to the feature flow model, we also changed our approach to the stand up.
+With the early versions of the feature wall, the stand-up consisted of a team-by-team update on the state of play from the Iteration Managers.
+When we moved to the feature flow model, we also changed our approach to the stand-up.
 We started with the defects kanban and walked through each state until we hit “ready” for discovery.
-Not every card was talked about every day - instead team representatives would call out blockers, issues, risks and requests for help as the discussion moved to the state the feature was in.
-Our focused moved from what features teams were working on and how their capacity was impacted to talking about the work and how we could help it progress.
-Most mornings held a combination of wins (features moving along) and blockers that needed attention from the Project Portfolio Managers or the leadership team.
-Once we had gone through the Kanban we would ask the folks from the Pipeline and Deployment teams if they had anything to add and generally we would be done and dusted within 15 minutes.
+Not every card was talked about every day - instead, team representatives would call out blockers, issues, risks and requests for help as the discussion moved to the state the feature was in.
+Our focus moved from what features teams were working on and how their capacity was impacted to talking about the work and how we could help it progress—most mornings held a combination of wins (features moving along) and blockers that needed attention from the Project Portfolio Managers or the leadership team.
+Once we had gone through the Kanban, we would ask the folks from the Pipeline and Deployment teams if they had anything to add, and generally, we would be done and dusted within 15 minutes.

-And finally, bear in mind that the wall may not tell you want you want to hear but it never lies.
+And finally, bear in mind that the wall may not tell you what you want to hear, but it never lies.

 A more recent Feature Flow Kanban from another site